 Federico Ardila will use the award to advance international collaborations

 San Francisco State University Professor of Mathematics Federico Ardila has been selected to receive a 2019 Simons Fellowship in Mathematics.
-The prestigious award provides funding for mathematician to cover their salary while they extend a six-month sabbatial to a year, giving them to time away from teching to focus fully on their research.
+The prestigious award provides funding for a mathematician to cover their salary while they extend a six-month sabbatical to a year, giving them time away from teaching to focus fully on their research.
 Ardila is one of 39 mathematicians nationwide to receive the fellowship and is the only awardee from a non-PhD granting institution.